TPGNN: Learning High-order Information in Dynamic Graphs via Temporal Propagation: Experiments

 \subsubsection{Evaluation protocol}

-We evaluate APAN on temporal link prediction and node classification tasks.
-For all baselines, we perform 10 times and report the average results to alleviate the randomness.
-For temporal link prediction, we follow the protocol as same as APAN \cite{wang2021apan}, which focus on predicting the existence of intersections given the previous interactions, where accuracy and average precision (AP) are adopted as metrics.
-Following \cite{xu2020inductive,wang2021apan}, we adopt the chronological batch sampling and the corresponding negative sampling strategy to sample negative interactions based on the current timestamp in transductive setting.
-We use a 2-layer MLP as the decoder to predict the probabilities of interaction generation based on the the edge representation, denoted by the concatenation $edge_{i,j,t} = (z_i(t) \Vert e_{ij}(t) \Vert z_j(t))$.
-Following, we adopt the cross-entropy loss to train the model:
+We evaluate the performance of TPGNN on two tasks: temporal link prediction and node classification.
+To mitigate randomness, we perform 10 runs of each baseline and report their average results.
+For temporal link prediction, we follow the protocol \cite{wang2021apan}, which focuses on predicting the existence of links given previous interactions.
+We measure the accuracy and average precision (AP) to evaluate the performance.
+To sample negative interactions based on the current timestamp in the transductive setting, we use a chronological batch sampling strategy and a corresponding negative sampling strategy \cite{xu2020inductive,wang2021apan}.
+We employ a 2-layer MLP as the decoder to predict the probabilities of interaction generation, using the concatenation of node representations and edge embeddings, denoted as $edge_{i,j,t} = (z_i(t) \Vert e_{ij}(t) \Vert z_j(t))$.
+We use cross-entropy loss to train the model:

-where $P_n(v)$ is negative sampling distribution, $\sigma(\cdot)$ is sigmoid function, and $MLP(\cdot)$ is the leveraged decoder.
-For node classification, we also adopt a 2-layer MLP following a $Softmax(\cdot)$ as a decoder to predict the label of node based on the current node representation $z(t)$ with AUC as the metric.
+where $P_n(v)$ is the negative sampling distribution, $\sigma(\cdot)$ is the sigmoid function, and $MLP(\cdot)$ is the decoder.
+For node classification, we also adopt a 2-layer MLP following a $Softmax(\cdot)$ as the decoder to predict the label of the node based on the current node representation $z(t)$.
+We use AUC as the evaluation metric.